Thyme

 The Thyme data path from Python to query results.

-This page explains the Thyme data path from the perspective of someone using the platform — without going into implementation details like RocksDB internals or Kafka partition assignment.
+This page explains the Thyme data path from the perspective of someone using the platform.

 The big picture